halt-dos/hd-wiki-public/docs/cloud/waf/listener/loadBalancing/monitor.md

     Default: Disabled

-##### **Update Server Status**
-Enable to specify wheather to update the server status.

-    Accepted values: Enabled / Disbaled

-    Default: Disabled

 ##### **Health Check Interval**
 Set the seconds, say 10, then every 10 seconds WAF sends a request for “/” to each server/server group.
 If any communication error or timeout occurs (the server responds with a status code other than the expected code) the health check fails.
 The server is marked as unhealthy, and WAF does not send client requests to it (if attached to server group) until it once again passes a health check.

     Accepted values: Integer